unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 The Partner API only supports domains and wallets on the Polygon L2 network.
 See the [Polygon Developer Integration Guide](/manage-domains/polygon-release-notes.md) to get started.
 :::

-## Step 1: SignUp to Partner Dashboard
+## Step 1: Sign Up to Partner Dashboard

 You must create an Unstoppable Domains Partner account in [Partner Dashboard](https://dashboard.auth.unstoppabledomains.com).
 You may **Login** using your existing Unstoppable Domains account information or **Sign Up** if you don’t already have an account.